 On the basis of

-A knowledge of Mobile Development.
-Students with no background in Mobile development are advised to participate in the online IMT3661 offering during summer, or to enrol in IMT3661 during the first half of the fall semester.
+A knowledge of mobile development (eg. IMT3662 and IMT3672).
+Students with no background in mobile development are advised to enrol in IMT3662 during the first half of the fall semester.

 Expected learning outcomes

 After successfully completing the program, students possess the following:

 - understanding of the strengths and weaknesses of the mobile technologies

 - in-depth understanding of development restrictions related to mobile platforms

 - insight and understanding of the current state of the art research in mobile platforms